Welcome to our How to Remove Recliner Back: Step by Step Guide

 By tilting the sofa a bit forward, you have to lift the upholstery strip.
-Many sofas have detachable back that can be lifted to shoe the inner frame.
+Many sofas have detachable backs that can be lifted to shoe the inner frame.
 There must be some snaps or velcro strips securing the fabric to the frame.
 Unfasten that and then lift the back panel.

 Find the rear locking lever

 Check the sides of the frame in search of the rear locking lever.
-On both sides of the sofa’s frame, you’ll see a metal pointing the downward position.
+On both sides of the sofa’s frame, you’ll see a metal pointing in a downward position.
 The position of the metal lever should be around the joint of the arm’s top & back.
 If you own a sofa with a center console, check for levers on the frame between seats & frames.

 In between locking levers, see for the rear seams

 If your recliner sofa doesn’t have any detachable fabric that can expose the mainframe, then stick your hand in the rear seat on the sofa’s right & left sides.
-You should also check the seam that is in between seats and the center console.
+You should also check the seam that is in between the seats and the center console.
 On those seems, you should see the locking levers pointing downward direction.

 Lifting the locking levers

-Lifting those downward directed locking levers upward, you can release back seats.
+Lifting those downward-directed locking levers upward, you can release back seats.
 Using those flat head screwdrivers, you’ll loosen the levers and raise them, releasing the seats.
 After lifting them, position the recliner properly and separate the frame’s back.

-If you own a recliner with more than one seat divided by center console, lift the backs separately.
+If you own a recliner with more than one seat divided by a center console, lift the backs separately.